Saved Schools

 The Center for Advanced Research and Technology (CART)

-The Center for Advanced Research and Technology (CART), nominated by Transcend, is a high school in Clovis, California that describes itself as a public district school serving learners from a primarily urban area.
+The Center for Advanced Research and Technology (CART), nominated by an anonymous organization, is a high school in Clovis, California, that describes itself as a public district school serving learners from a primarily suburban area.

 Location Clovis, California